Infrared Satellite Imagery

 Before we delve into what we can learn from infrared satellite imagery, we need to discuss what an infrared satellite image is actually displaying.
 Just like visible images, infrared images are captured by a radiometer tuned to a specific wavelength.
 Returning to our atmospheric absorption chart, we see that between roughly 10 microns and 13 microns, there's very little absorption of infrared radiation by the atmosphere.
 In other words, infrared radiation at these wavelengths emitted by the earth's surface, or by other objects like clouds, gets transmitted to the satellite with very little absorption along the way.

-When you look at different visible satellite images, you will notice that they pretty much all look the same.
-Not so with infrared imagery (see the montage of images below).
-Some infrared images are colored to resemble visible images (upper-left), while others include all the colors of the rainbow!
-Such infrared images that contain different color schemes are usually called enhanced infrared images, not because they are better, but because the color scheme highlights some particular feature of the image (usually very low temperatures).
-There's really no fundamental difference between a "regular" (grayscale) infrared image and an enhanced infrared image; the coloring does not change the data it is presenting.
-The key with any IR image is to locate the temperature-color scale (usually on the side or bottom of the image) and match the shading to whatever feature you're looking at.
-Here are the uncropped images for the "traditional" IR image and lower-right "enhanced image".
-Do you see their temperature scales?
+One challenge of working with infrared images is that they can "look" very different, even if they're displaying the exact same data.
+Some infrared images use grayscale so that they resemble visible images (like the first example in the slideshow below), while others include all the colors of the rainbow!
+Infrared images that contain different color schemes are usually called enhanced infrared images, not because they are "better," but because the color scheme highlights a particular feature on the image (usually very low temperatures).
+Click through the slideshow below to see a few examples.
+All four images in the slideshow display the exact same data; there's really no fundamental difference between a "regular" (grayscale) infrared image and an enhanced infrared image even though different color schemes change the look of the image.
+The key with any IR image is to locate the temperature-color scale (usually along the top, side, or bottom of the image) and match the shading to whatever feature you're looking at.

 Four corresponding infrared satellite images with differing color schemes.
-The "traditional" infrared image is shown in the upper-left.
-The other satellite images are considered "enhanced" infrared images because they contain colors that mark certain key temperature ranges (in this case very low temperatures).
+The "traditional" infrared image is shown first.
+Toggle through the other images to see various "enhanced" infrared images which contain colors that mark certain key temperature ranges (in this case very low temperatures).

 So, we know that an infrared radiometer aboard a satellite measures the intensity of radiation and converts it to a temperature, but what temperature are we measuring?
 Well, because atmospheric gases don't absorb much radiation between about 10 microns and 13 microns, infrared radiation at these wavelengths mostly gets a "free pass" through the clear air.
 This means that for a cloudless sky, we are simply seeing the temperature of the earth's surface.
-To see what I mean, check out this loop of infrared images of the Sahara Desert.
-Note the very dramatic changes in ground temperatures from night (light gray ground) to day (dark gray/black ground).
+To see what I mean, check out this loop of infrared images of the Sahara Desert in northern Africa.
+Note the very dramatic changes in ground temperatures from night (light gray ground) to day (black ground) and back to night again.
 This is because dramatic diurnal changes in ground temperatures often occur over the deserts, where the broiling sun bakes the earth's surface by day.
 At night, however, the desert floor often cools off rapidly after sunset.
-Want another example?
-Check out "Cold Frontal Passage" in the Case Study section below.

 Of course, sometimes clouds block the satellite's view of the surface; so what's being displayed in cloudy areas?
 Well, while atmospheric gases absorb very little infrared radiation at these wavelengths (and thus emit very little by Kirchhoff's Law), that's not the case for liquid water and ice, which emit very efficiently at these wavelengths.
 Therefore, any clouds that are in the view of the satellite will be emitting infrared radiation consistent with their temperatures.
 Furthermore, infrared radiation emitted by the earth's surface is completely absorbed by the clouds above it.
 So, even though there is plenty of IR radiation coming from below the cloud and even from within the cloud itself, the only radiation that reaches the satellite is from the cloud top.
 Therefore, IR imagery is the display of either cloud-top temperatures or the Earth's surface temperature (if no clouds are present).